saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/limitations.md

 ### Chrome/Edge + Sauce Connect

-When using Sauce-Connect, Chrome, and Edge browsers cannot load any website through the tunnel.
-It will behave as if there is no tunnel defined.
+When using Sauce-Connect, the browsers Chrome and Edge will not make use of the tunnel when browsing a website.
+They will behave as if there is no tunnel defined.

 ### TestCafe Native Automation + Chrome + Sauce Connect